Applying for a grant?

 Where can researchers find information?

-Researchers seeking ARC support will find information here about schemes funded under the National Competitive Grants Program.
-In most cases, researchers prepare an application for funding that is submitted to the ARC through the Research Office in an Eligible Organisation (usually an Australian university).
+Researchers seeking ARC support can find details about schemes funded under the National Competitive Grants Program (NCGP) on this page.
+Most applications are prepared by researchers and submitted to the ARC through the Research Office of an Eligible Organisation (usually an Australian university).

-Applicants must be familiar with the Grant Guidelines (known as Funding Rules under the ARC Act 2001) for the ARC scheme under which they are applying for funding.
-The Grant Guidelines govern the application and selection processes.
+Applicants should also familiarise themselves with the Grant Guidelines (known as Funding Rules under the ARC Act 2001) for the ARC scheme they are applying for.
+The Grant Guidelines outline the application and selection processes, including closing dates and rules for eligibility.

-Most ARC applications require a form to be completed using the ARC online application system.
-The Grant Guidelines set out closing dates and rules for submitting eligible applications.
+Most ARC applications are completed using the ARC online application system.

 Finding grant opportunities